confluentinc/kafka-connect-elasticsearch/docs/configuration_options.rst

   * Importance: high

 ``key.ignore``
   Whether to ignore the key during indexing.
-When this is set to true, only the value from the message will be written to Elasticsearch.Note that this is a global config that applies to all topics.
+When this is set to true, only the value from the message will be written to Elasticsearch.
+Note that this is a global config that applies to all topics.
 If this is set to true, Use ``topic.key.ignore`` to config for different topics.
 This value will be overridden by the per topic configuration.

   * Type: boolean
   * Default: false